 Thank you for visiting my guitar amplifier review page.
 I know all of these amps are really top quality.
 It is only there price that puts them in the category of cheap guitar amps.

-Before you leave check out the following related pages.
+Before you leave this page on cheap guitar amps check out the following related pages.

 1. Guitar amp settings - What settings give the best sound?

 2.Electric guitar tuning - If you're loud, doesn't it just make sense to be in tune?
 Easy tuning tips.